jd12/postfix-evaluator/README.md

 Finally, you will need to implement the unary `NegateOperator` class.
 Negation is represented by the ‘!’ and flips the sign of the Operand.
 For example 5 ! would evaluate to -5 and -12 ! would evaluate to 12.
 Although it is not required, it is recommended that you create an abstract class `UnaryOperator` based off of BinaryOperator first then extend it.

-## Part Four: Implement a Postfix Arithmetic Evaluator
+## Part Five: Implement a Postfix Arithmetic Evaluator
 Now that we have a stack and operators defined, it is time to create an evaluator.
 Open up the **evaluator.arith.ArithPostFixEvaluator** class and you will see four TODO comments.

 Before starting, check out the **evaluator.arith.ArithPostFixEvaluatorTest** class to see examples of how the evaluator is expected to be called and the results that are expected to be returned.